 Other airlines flying to New York from international destinations include:

 - Emirates, TAP Air Portugal, Air Europa, KLM, Aeroflot, Avianca, Lufthansa, WestJet, Singapore Airlines, Aer Lingus, Icelandair, Kuwait Airways, Air France, Air China, EgyptAir, Air Canada, Brussels Airlines, Air Italy, SWISS, Austrian Airlines, Ethiopian Airlines, Turkish Airlines, WOW air, Saudia flights, Qatar Airways, Air New Zealand, Ukraine International, Iberia, Finnair, Royal Jordanian, Etihad Airways, eurowings, LATAM Airlines Brasil, SAS, LOT, Air Serbia, EL AL Israel Airlines, Aeromexico, Czech Airlines, Alitalia, Royal Air Maroc & Azerbaijan Airlines.

 To get the best deals you will need to book in advance and also travel out of the busy summer season.
-We recommend searching flights on Skyscanner which is the best flight comparison website.

 City Sightseeing Passes